Not sure whether to buy a condo or rent an apartment? It’s a major life decision, but it doesn’t have to be stressful.

-Meanwhile, if you’re only renting an apartment, condo, or townhouse, you are living there for a limited period of time that is dictated by your lease.
+Meanwhile, if you’re only renting an apartment or condo, you are living there for a limited period of time that is dictated by your lease.
 Unlike condo owners, renters do not have to worry about maintenance fees or added costs… but your monthly payment is going straight to the property management and you are not building equity.
 If you live in the same apartment for two decades you’d end up no closer to “owning” anything than when you began.

 Maintenance issues pop up when you least expect them.
 Whether it’s an overflowing toilet, an AC unit on the fritz, or even the dreaded scourge of bed bugs, someone is in charge of fixing the problem… but who?

 If you own a condo, guess what?
 Maintenance is your responsibility.
 Keep in mind that this might mean more out-of-pocket expenses if the issue is inside your condo unit.
 The homeowners association usually handles condo complex maintenance, such as roof repairs, landscaping, and trash collection—but again, those services aren’t “free”—you’re paying into them through your HOA fees.

 Renters don’t have to deal with these hassles and expenses on their own.
 One of the biggest perks of higher-end apartment living is having the ability to call the maintenance team for any request at no additional cost.
 Renters are not responsible for most unit repairs.
 (That said, your situation might not be so ideal if you have a private landlord who is resistant to making repairs, or isn’t abiding by the law.)